DrEddieJohns/DrEddieJohns/README.md

 # 👋 Aloha!
 I’m Dr. Eddie Johns

-🎓 I'm an educator, curriculum developer, and aspiring computer science graduate student currently exploring the intersection of **education, AI, and automation**.
-With a doctorate in education and a deep interest in using technology to empower learners and streamline systems, I'm now expanding my technical toolkit as I prepare to apply for the **Georgia Tech OMSCS** program.
+🎓 I'm a teacher educator, curriculum developer, and aspiring computer science graduate student currently exploring the intersection of **education, AI, and automation**.
+With a doctorate in education from USC and a deep interest in using technology to empower learners and streamline systems, I'm now expanding my technical toolkit as I prepare to apply for the **Georgia Tech OMSCS** program.

 ---